Addiction Support

 Help for Eating Disorders

-Support can also be accessed through our Addiction Support Programme for those dealing with an eating disorder.
+Support can also be accessed through our Addiction Support Programme for people dealing with an eating disorder.
 If you are a pharmacist, trainee or student needing help, the counsellor can provide confidential specialist support and advice on treatment options.

 Go to Help for Eating Disorders